 - Be 21 years of age or older; - Possess a current driver's license (class D or CDL); - Possess the appropriate municipal or parochial permits if operating in Orleans and Jefferson Parish; - Have an Official Driving Record with neither three or more moving violations, nor any convictions for operating a vehicle while intoxicated, within the past three years; - Comply with La.
 R.S.
 40:1203.1 40:1203.7.
 Transportation providers shall conduct an annual criminal history check on all NEMT drivers.
 The criminal history check must be performed by the Louisiana State Police, an agency authorized by the Louisiana State Police, or the FBI.
 The results of the criminal history check must be transmitted directly to the MCO or its transportation broker by the authorizing agency.
-The driver must have a "clean" record, with no convictions for prohibited crimes, unless the person has received a pardon of the conviction or has had his or her conviction expunged; and - Have successfully passed a five-panel drug screen, at a minimum, which shall be performed annually and upon reasonable suspicion.
+The driver must submit written consent allowing the authorized agency to release the background check results directly to the MCO and transportation broker.
+The driver must have a "clean" record, with no convictions for prohibited crimes, unless the person has received a pardon of the conviction or has had their conviction expunged; and - Have successfully passed a five-panel drug screen, at a minimum, which shall be performed annually and upon reasonable suspicion.
 The results of the drug screen must be transmitted directly to the MCO by the testing agency.
 Any driver, or prospective driver, who fails the drug screen may resume driver responsibilities after a substance abuse professional issues a final evaluation and return to work clearance.
 The MCO shall confirm that the driver successfully completes three follow-up screens over the six-month period following return to duty.